 The Canon EOS 200D (called Canon SL2 in some regions) and the Panasonic Lumix DMC-G7 are two digital cameras that were announced, respectively, in June 2017 and May 2015.
 The 200D is a DSLR, while the G7 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (200D) and a Four Thirds (G7) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Panasonic G7

-The physical size and weight of the Canon 200D and the Panasonic G7 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Canon 200D and the Panasonic G7 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is notably smaller (5 percent) than the Canon 200D.
 Moreover, the G7 is markedly lighter (9 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the G7 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
-You can find an overview of optics for the two cameras in the Canon EF Lens Catalog (200D) and the Micro Four Thirds Lens Catalog (G7).
+You can compare the optics available for the two cameras in the Canon EF Lens Catalog (200D) and the Micro Four Thirds Lens Catalog (G7).
 Mirrorless cameras, such as the G7, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The 200D was launched at a somewhat lower price (by 15 percent) than the G7, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.